aaravj4/BSE_Template_Portfolio/index.md

 # Final Milestone: Image Recognition in a Video With Email Feature

+<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The final milestone has an added functionality to the second milestone, which is an email function.
 I created a method using a MIMEMultipart object to email myself.
 The email will only send if a person is in the camera, and once there is, I will be emailed a message saying a person was detected in front of your camera.
-I also furthered its
+I also furthered its capabilities by attaching a picture of the person detected in the camera to the email.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE